Väike-Rootsi

 Väike-Rootsi is a village in Saaremaa Parish, Saare County in western Estonia.

 Name

 Väike-Rootsi was attested in historical sources as ihm Swedesszen dorppe in 1515.
-The name of the village literally means 'little Swedish (village)', semantically contrasting with neighboring Suure-Rootsi, literally 'big Swedish (village)'.
+The name of the village literally means 'little Swedish (village)', semantically contrasting with the neighboring Suure-Rootsi, literally 'big Swedish (village)'.
 Both villages are named after their historical Swedish population.

 History

-From 1977 to 1997, together with neighboring Suure-Rootsi and Ennu, Väike-Rootsi was included in the village of Vätta.
+From 1977 to 1997, together with the neighboring Suure-Rootsi and Ennu, Väike-Rootsi was included in the village of Vätta.
 After 1997, the name Vätta continued to apply to the area and to the Vätta Peninsula.

-Before the local government administrative reform in 2017, the village was in Pihtla Parish.
+Before the 2017 Estonian local government administrative reforms, the village was in Pihtla Parish.